 The ‘Da’ loco, as a single unit, remained just that, a ‘Da.’
 On the Malmbanan Lulea-Narvik, it became necessary to replace the ageing ‘Of’ locomotives that pulled the ore trains.
 In connection with the ‘Da’ locomotive SJ ordered also a two-part version with shaft rotation 1’D+D1′ and known as ‘Dm’ (where the ‘m’ is said to signify ‘malm’).
 Many parts of the locomotives were built as ‘Da’ locomotives, but they had an extra driving axle (instead of one of the trailing axles) and only one cab.
 The first series of locomotives were in service during from 1953.
 In the 1960s, SJ ordered an additional fifteen locomotives, which were a little different in design.
 The loco had a new type of engine and a thicker frame, making them heavier and thus could benefit more.
 The earlier locomotives were rebuilt later on with the same engine type.
 Since the westernmost part of the Ore Railway (Ofotbanen) is in Norway, NSB has a Norwegian counterpart, the ‘El12.’
 Four ‘El12’ locomotives were built for NSB 1954-1957.

 A ‘Dm’ locomotive could pull trains weighing up to 3400 tons.
 To increase the capacity further, between 1960-1970 nineteen ‘parts’ of ‘Dm’ locomotive were built to allow the train weight to be raised to 5200 tons.
 These parts of the ‘Dm’, were built as an ordinary locomotive, but without cabs and trailing axle.
 They were type ‘Dm3’ and then connected permanently with the nineteen ‘Dm’ locomotives.
 ‘Dm3’ is now the term used to describe the whole 3-part loco, but it was originally just the centre unit.
-From 1979 and well into the 1980s most of the locomotives were modernised, the drivers-side cab doors were moved and the lights were changed to smaller Marshal headlights.
+From 1979 and well into the 1980s most of the locomotives were modernised, the drivers-side cab doors were repositioned and the lights were changed to smaller Marshal headlights.
 Some locomotives remained in the original design.

 The D series in model form

 Over the years many smaller “cottage-based” manufacturers have produced various D-style locomotives.
-Rather than go into full detail here, we shall review the larger manufacturers’ models (that may be available second hand from time to time) and recent ‘local’ versions, but not the ‘collector’ ones which seem to cost almost as much as a full size one!
+Rather than go into full detail here, we shall review the larger manufacturers’ more readily available models (that may be available second hand from time to time) and recent ‘local’ versions, but not the ‘collector’ ones which seem to cost almost as much as a full size one!

 - Fleischmann introduced their Da loco in 1957 and different versions of it appeared in 1961, 1968, and 1971; each time as number 799 (the number was embossed so not cheap to change).
 It had a small switch at one end (in the driver’s open window) to change over from rail pick-up to catenary!

-- Märklin introduced their Da loco in 1957, but believing that it had a limited market, produced a version in green also!
+- Märklin introduced their Da loco in 1957, but believing that it had a limited market, also produced a version in green!
 Several modifications were made over the years (to the correct brown version), the last being in 1989.
 In 1985, Märklin introduced their wooden-body D loco using real wood, and from 1988 NEM couplings were fitted.
 No Hamo versions were ever produced, so this loco exists as a three-rail model only.
 In more recent times, Märklin (and Trix – for 2-rail) has released the Dm and Dm3 locos.

 - Roco produces the Da, Dm, and Dm3.
-It is understood that the Dm3 was proposed (possibly sponsored) by LKAB following the success of the modern IORE locomotive.
+It is understood that the Dm3 was proposed (possibly sponsored) by LKAB following the success of the modern IORE locomotive model.
 The Dm3 was available in the modern blue livery, and a modern version of the brown livery (with LKAB markings).
 There was however, a limited run of it in true Epoch-IV brown (as a model of the loco that ended up down the side of the mountain and thus scrapped on site (1221+1240+1222) – the model is in running condition), and in the first non-standard blue livery.
 Following the success of this model, the Da was produced, and interestingly, in at least two versions with different wheels, number layouts, body mods and so on; all very subtle and did well to promote sales.
 The model has also appeared in post-brown liveries.
 The Dm is of course the Dm3 combination without the middle section and the model is offered in original condition only, thus for Iron Ore traffic.

 [Information mostly from “Boken om D-lokens historia” and “Järnväg.net,” along with Google’s Translation facility, the latter corrected where necessary!]